ml-explore/mlx-c/docs/src/overview.rst

 MLX supports the concept of `function transforms
 <https://ml-explore.github.io/mlx/build/html/python/transforms.html>`_.

-The same idea is transposed in MLX C, with support for several type of :doc:`closures <closure>` which can encapsulate a C function pointer, with optional payloads.
-Closures obey the same memory management rules than other MLX C objects, and must be release with a matching :func:`mlx_free()` call.
+These are also available in MLX C through the use of :doc:`closures <closure>` that contain a C function pointer and optional payloads.
+Closures obey the same memory management rules as other MLX C objects and must be release with a matching :func:`mlx_free()` call.

-MLX C :doc:`transforms <transforms>` will be applied on closures, and may return closures.
+MLX C :doc:`transforms <transforms>` will are applied on closures and may return closures.

-For a quickstart, see our `example using closures
+For more details, see the `example using closures
 <https://github.com/ml-explore/mlx-c/blob/main/examples/example-grad.c>`_.

 Compilation
 -----------

+When using the same function multiple times, compilation may be beneficial.
-If one re-uses over and over a given function, then it may be beneficial to compile this function, to limit the overhead induced by the construction of the graph representing the function.
-MLX compilation also supports some kernel fusion. :doc:`Compilation operations <compile>` are a form of function transformations, taking a closure, and return a new closure (which is the compiled version of the given closure).
+Compiling functions makes them more efficient by reducing redundant work, fusing kernels, and reducing overhead. :doc:`Compilation operations <compile>` are function transformations which take a closure and return a new closure (which is the compiled version of the given closure).